Drunken Cranberry Sauce

 Why I love this recipe:

-This recipe for Orange Cranberry Sauce with Spiced Rum is fast.
+This recipe for Orange Cranberry Sauce with Spiced Rum is fast and one of my all-time favorite sides at the Thanksgiving table.

 When it was initially made, it was conceived and executed in about 10 minutes before we sat down for Friendsgiving dinner… and it was utterly perfect.

-This spiced cranberry sauce is sweet, simple and pretty darn tasty.
-It calls for just four ingredients, and it highlights orange juice, which pairs beautifully with the tart cranberries.
+This spicy cranberry sauce is sweet, simple and pretty darn tasty.
+It calls for a handful of ingredients, and it highlights orange juice, which pairs beautifully with the tart cranberries.

 Other holiday recipes that involve cranberries: Cranberry Turkey Puff Pastry Tartlets | Cranberry Feta Brussels Sprout Salad with Candied Pecans and Warm Bacon Vinaigrette | Puff Pastry Baked Brie with Cranberry Chutney